The Alcohol and Diabetes Guide

 Editor’s Note: This content has been verified by Marina Basina, MD, a Clinical Associate Professor at Stanford University.
 She’s a clinical endocrinologist and researcher with a focus on diabetes management and diabetes technology.
 Dr. Basina is an active member of multiple medical advisory boards and community diabetes organizations, and she is on the Beyond Type 1 Science Advisory Council.

 Alcohol and diabetes: do they mix?
 The short answer is yes, you can drink if you have diabetes.
-But before you drink, it’s a good idea to educate yourself on how drinking can impact your body and specifically your blood sugar management.
+But before you drink, it’s a good idea to educate yourself on how drinking can impact your body and specifically your blood glucose management.
 Here are some tips on drinking responsibly with diabetes.

 Alcohol + your body

 The liver is the part of your body that stores glycogen (the stored form of glucose).
 Usually, your liver’s job is to steadily convert glycogen to glucose, regulating your blood glucose level (BGL).
 But when you drink, your liver sees alcohol, thinks “poison!”, and switches gears to detoxing your body of that alcohol.
-This means that your liver is no longer as focused on releasing glucose, which in turn affects your blood sugar management.
+This means that your liver is no longer as focused on releasing glucose, which in turn affects your blood glucose management.

 Alcohol-induced hypoglycemia with diabetes

-Because alcohol decreases your liver’s efficiency at releasing glucose, drinking puts you at risk of a alcohol-induced hypoglycemia.
+Because alcohol decreases your liver’s efficiency at releasing glucose, drinking puts you at risk of an alcohol-induced hypoglycemia.
 Hypoglycemia, or a hypo, is when you don’t have enough glucose in your bloodstream so your BGL is dangerously low.

 A hypo can happen immediately, or up to 12 hours after drinking.
 Plus, if you are on insulin for diabetes or you are taking diabetes medication that stimulates insulin-creation, your insulin will continue to work and drop your blood sugar further.